Anonymous-Humanoid/chromium-extension-eval-sample/README.md

 Nothing.
 Yes, the `debugger` permission gives it access to do *a lot*, but this demo only makes use of one of its many powerful APIs.
-In short, it prints out 4 strings using 4 different methods.
-Under the hood, it attaches a debugger and evaluates a stringified test script that uses `console.log`, `alert`, `Promise` and `eval`.
+In short, it prints out numerous strings using different methods.
+Under the hood, it attaches a debugger and evaluates a stringified test script that uses `console.log`, `Promise` and `eval`, among other tests.
 The functional part of the extension is in [`background.js`](./background.js), so I implore you to not trust me and view the source yourself.

+This extension is highly capable, with some limitations:

+- Running `eval` in web pages where its CSP restricts or prevents it entirely.
+  This isn't possible in extension pages.
+- Using extension APIs in extension pages.

-Try modifying the stringified script, even.
+Try modifying the stringified script, test its capabilities for yourself.

 ## Why do this?